ToffertheCreator/SAGE_prototype/README.md

 * Audio handler: https://huggingface.co/collections/openai/whisper-release-6501bba2cf999715fd953013
 * Image handler: https://github.com/abetlen/llama-cpp-python?tab=readme-ov-file [NOTE: >go to the "Multi-modal Models" section and choose the model you want. >download the model as well as the mmproj file, and put them both inside the "llava" directory in the models folder

-you may choose any quantized model here: https://huggingface.co/TheBloke
+you may uae any quantized model here: https://huggingface.co/TheBloke